dalia-ai-sol/dalia-ai-sdk/README.md

 - **Task Guidance**: Discover the actions and capabilities of the AI agent.
 - **Crypto Analysis**: Analyze specific cryptocurrencies by providing wallet or contract addresses.
 - **In-Depth Insights**: Ask follow-up questions and dive deeper into the analysis.
+- **Token Comparisons**: Compare two or more tokens, and get detailed analysis and recommendations.
 ---

 ## 🚀 Getting Started